DexKit/trading-bot/README.md

 `MENMONIC= add_here_generated_menmonic`

-With a menmonic you can generate multiple accounts, please store it in a safe place before transfer any funds to it
+With a mnemonic, you can generate multiple accounts.
+Please store it in a safe place before transferring any funds to it.

-Now you can start configure the Bot to do random trades and generate volume to feed trackers continuosly.
-You need to configure the follow Market config:
+Now, you can start configuring the bot to do random trades and generate volume to continuously feed trackers.
+You need to configure the following market settings:

 ```
     baseTokenAddress: string;